Cody-Learner/aurch/README.md

   This is to facilitate working with script.
 * Edited `help` function.
 * Replaced several `echo` commands with `printf` throughout script.
-* Edited `cleanup_chroot` function (`--clean` operation), `heredock`-ing a new script into the nspawn container if not present, then running the script.
+* Edited `cleanup_chroot` function (`--clean` operation).
+It's now `heredock`-ing a new script into the nspawn container if not present, then running the script.
-  The script uninstalls all unneeded pkgs, cleans official pkg cache of all pkgs, cleans the AUR cache of all non AUR pkgs, cleans any `download-*` dirs left by pacman, and prints quantitative results to screen.
+  The script uninstalls all unneeded pkgs, cleans official pkg cache of all pkgs, cleans the AUR cache of all non AUR pkgs, removes older versions of existing AUR pkgs, removes any `download-*` dirs left by pacman, and prints quantitative results to screen.
 * Edited `build-clean-chroot` function (`-Cc` operation), adding existing `is_it_available` function, reworded printed warning message, added printed info regarding pgp keys, added the removal of any `download-*` dirs left by pacman.